Wild Edibles Infield Trip Details

 Spring & Summer Plant Infield Trip

-Learn how to identify traditional BC coastal wild foods; berries, edible trees, shoots and leaves, great for food nerds and hikers.
-Fiddleheads, licorice fern, big leaf maple flowers, nettles, oyster mushrooms and wild camomile to name a few
+Learn how to identify BC coastal wild foods; berries, edible trees, shoots and leaves, great for food nerds and hikers.
+Fiddleheads, licorice fern, big leaf maple flowers, nettles, elderflowers, oyster mushrooms and wild camomile to name a few.
+This is a guided 2 hour walk exploring and identifying all that spring or summer offers.

 This foray will focus on how to identify wild mushrooms like porcini, chanterelle, honey, wild oysters and more.
 Our ever-popular “Wild Edible Identification Trips” are 2-hour easy rainforest walking trips with an expert myco-guide through BC’s forest to identify whatever we find and they book up fast!